-BP TIP: I’ve also uncovered a simple way to lower BP by just breathing.
-It’s FDA approved and The American Heart Association gave it the thumbs up.
-It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure as shown in studies.
-You can check it out in the manufacturer’s website by clicking here.
+BP TIP: Lower BP by just breathing?
+A device is FDA approved and The American Heart Association gave it the thumbs up.
+It simply guides your breathing a few minutes a day which has been proven to lower BP in studies.
+Check it out in the manufacturer’s website by clicking here.

 Petechiae From a Blood Pressure Cuff Cause

 Typically petechia, if it occurs, happens in a hospital setting.
 This is more common when your blood pressure is taken repeatedly over a short period of time.

 During surgery, your blood pressure is taken with an ambulatory blood pressure cuff.
 The monitor is set to take your blood pressure every few minutes and is set by the medical staff.

 While admitted in a hospital or intensive-care unit, it’s likely you’ll be connected to an automatic monitor.
 It’s important for the medical staff to monitor your blood pressure constantly during those extremely important situations.

 The repeated inflation of the blood pressure cuff puts extra pressure on your arm and capillaries right below the surface of your skin.
 Even if you’re not at risk for petechiae, damage may occur to your capillaries under certain situations.